-But, in fact, Kant says, the world is full of causal connections.
+But, Kant claims, the world is full of causal connections.

 This concept [causation] definitely requires that something, A, be of such a kind that something else, B, follows from it necessarily and according to an absolutely universal rule.
 Although appearances do provide us with cases from which we can obtain a rule whereby something usually happens, they can never provide us with a rule whereby the result is necessary (A91/B124, AW 744a).